Cosmetology Schools in Washington

 Time to complete a cosmetology apprenticeship in Washington

 Washington does offer a cosmetology apprenticeship program as an alternative to attending beauty school.
-Cosmetology apprentices must complete 2,000 on-the-job training hours at a licensed apprentice training salon under the supervision of an approved trainer.
+Cosmetology apprentices must complete 3,000 on-the-job training hours at a licensed apprentice training salon plus 244 supplemental instruction hours under an approved trainer.
 You can find state-approved salons by searching the Department of Labor and Industries website.

 Washington Cosmetology Licensing Requirements and Exam